Tab/Accordion Items

 The Board of Review of hearing will mail you a notice with the date, time and location of the tax hearing.
 The notice will also provide the issues that will be addressed at the hearing.

 Hearings are generally held at the Board of Review's administrative offices.
-In limited circumstances, the Board of Review may hold hearings at the North carolina Department of Commerce, Division of Workforce Solutions (DWS) public employment offices around the State or in Raleigh, North Carolina.
+In limited circumstances, the Board of Review may hold hearings at the North Carolina Department of Commerce, Division of Workforce Solutions (DWS) public employment offices around the State or in Raleigh, North Carolina.

 The Board of Review will schedule the tax hearing as quickly as possible, during normal business hours Monday through Friday.